bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 Now you can search (for new messages) with something like `level:<6` to select all messages more important than just informational.

-## Optional: Remove Ansi Color Codes
+## Optional: Remove Ansi escape sequences

-One of the add-ons added ANSI color codes to the log output.
+One of the add-ons added ANSI escape sequences (color codes) to the log output.
 I removed those using an extractor on the GELF UDP input.
 I could probably have done this also by using pipelines but I tackled this problem just before I discovered them.

+If you use the `logspout` add-on this might not be necessary.
+Some resources on the internet seem to suggest that logspout already handles ANSII escape sequences, but I didn't verify this yet.
+{: .notice--info}

 To do the same, find a message with ansi color codes (or any other message), expand it and click on the `message` value (not the field name itself).
 In the dropdown you can select `Create extractor`.
 As selector type choose `Regular expression` and then `Submit`.
 Enter the following: